 Ronda city walls

 Ronda’s elevation and position allowed the city to develop securely against attack.
 So much so the medieval city walls and gates didn’t even join up in many places.
 You can walk around the old city walls and through the gates for more views of Ronda and beyond.

 “…in Ronda there are many streets which take us to ourselves.
 The gorge has no obligations to the guides.
 One leans over the edge of it and may find in its depths fear, prophecies, prayers or poems” – José María Pemán, Spanish journalist, poet and novelist.

 Places to stay in Ronda

-I’d recommend staying within walking distance of the centre so that you can easily get around, and the beauty of Ronda is that it’s small and walkable!
+While you’re visiting Ronda I’d recommend staying within walking distance of the centre so that you can easily get around.
+The beauty of Ronda is that it’s small and walkable!
 We stayed in an Airbnb in the new part of Ronda.
 There are lots of apartments for rent and if you sign up here you’ll get $32USD credit for your first stay.
 I also use Booking.com to search for apartment rentals and have had great success since sometimes people list them there but not Airbnb!

 Have you heard of Ronda before?

 P.S.
 This post contains affiliate link that help me out at no cost to you.